How Much is My Car Accident Claim Worth?

 Lost Earnings

 Car accidents can disrupt your life in many ways – including keeping you out of work.
-Whether you miss a few days or a few years, you deserve to recover financially for any income that you lost.
+Whether you miss a few days or years, you deserve to recover financially from any lost income.
 You can submit pay statements and other records to prove this amount.

 Intangible Losses